 Installation on Windows

 Three versions of Electrum are available for Windows.
-Download and run the one labeled “Windows Installer”.
+The one labeled “Windows Installer” is the most convenient.

 Installation on Mac